lazyjean/NSLayout-Constraint-Extensions/README.md

-##UIView Animation Extensions
+##NSLayoutConstraint Extensions

-A **useful** category on `UIView` containing a set of most commonly used animations like rotation or flip and others.
+A **useful** category on `NSLayoutConstraint` containing a set of helper methods for creating most commonly used constraints.
+The category also includes a debugging extension that makes troubleshooting invalid constraints much easier and faster.

 It is designed to be **as easy to use as possible to integrate and use** to speed up everyday development tasks.
-All the methods are well documented and described.
+All the methods are well documented and described using doxygen style.

-Furthermore, the category comes along with **a small demo project** where you can see the animations in action.
-Current version of the category includes following animations:
+Furthermore, the category comes along with **a small demo project** where you can see how to use helper methods for creating and debugging constraints.

- - Rotation
- - Flip
- - Horizontal Shake
- - Vertical Shake
- - Motion Effects
- - Pulse

- For full documentation and installation instruction visit: [http://wp.me/p4yiBH-wr](http://wp.me/p4yiBH-wr)